 Considering that the city has a decent collection of heritage buildings, there is a surprising lack of boutique hotels in any of the old colonial properties.
 One such place is the Pousada De Sao Tiago Hotel, which is set in the old Fortaleza da Barra fortress.

 The other big hotel area is The Cotai Strip.
 This area is across the bay from the old city, built on reclaimed land between the islands of Coloane and Taipa (thus the name, Co + Tai).
 Taipa is south of Macau City and is where the airport is, so Cotai is ideally located close to the airport.

 The Cotai Strip is mostly luxury casino developments and is best if you’re on a gambling jaunt, or if your favourite casino is here.
 When you are on the Cotai Strip you will see they they are not joking when they say that Macau is the Vegas of the East.
 The Cotai Strip is starting to resemble The Strip in Las Vegas.
 The Parisian Macao even has a half-scale model of the Eiffel Tower, as does the Paris Las Vegas.

 The flagship casino of the Cotai Strip is The Venetian Macao, which is the largest casino in the world.
 This luxury hotel and casino resort is owned by Las Vegas Sands company and is modelled on the Venetian Las Vegas.

 Opposite The Venetian Macao is the City of Dreams resort and casino complex.
 The casino is surrounded by four towers with familiar names: the Hard Rock Hotel, Crown Towers Hotel, and the Grand Hyatt Macau Hotel, which occupies two towers.

-Book hotels on The Cotai Strip.
+Search and compare deals for hotels on The Cotai Strip.